telefonicaid/fiware-orion/doc/manuals/admin/management_api.md

 * **alarmMgr**, protects the data of the Alarm Manager
 * **connectionContext**, protects the curl context for sending HTTP notifications/forwarded messages
 * **connectionEndpoints**, protects the curl endpoints when sending HTTP notifications/forwarded messages.
-                           Note that the value for this field is actually the number of taken individual semaphores used for each connection.
+                           Note that the value for this field is actually the number of **taken** individual semaphores.
                            If no individual semaphores are taken, the string "free" is used as value of this field.
                            If one or more individual semaphores are taken, then a string describing the number of taken semaphores is used as value.